filecoin-project/filecoin-docs/content/en/basics/project-and-community/filecoin-faq/index.md

 ### We bought a lot of hard drives of data through the Discover project.
 When will they be shipped to China?

-There are a number of details that are still being finalized between the verified deals construction and the associated crypto-economic parameters.
+There are a number of details that are still being finalized between the verified deals construction and the associated cryptoeconomic parameters.

 Our aim is to allow these details to finalize before shipping, but given timelines, we're considering enabling teams to take receipt of these drives before the parameters are set.
 We will publish updates on the status of the Discover project on the Filecoin blog.